 Note: Lodging will be in a local farmhouse (Campbell Farm, a Christian ministry, small conference and retreat center, and working farm on the Yakama Indian Reservation, has offered discounted lodging based on their support of the mission of alternative break.
 The trip is not faith-based and the lodging space is welcoming and affirming to students of diverse faith backgrounds and LGBTQ+ identities).
 Trip fee includes transportation, lodging, and 4 community dinners that will be prepared and shared together as a group.
 You will be responsible for your meals on travel days as well as for purchasing materials for breakfast and to pack your lunch.
 There will be a community kitchen available to prepare breakfast, pack a lunch, and cook dinner.

-Estimated Trip Cost: $225 (includes 4 dinners)
+Trip Fee: $100 (includes 4 dinners)

-Note: This trip is one day shorter than the other trips (March 25th to 31st).
+Note: This trip is one day shorter than the other trips (March 24th to 30th).
 Trip fee includes transportation, lodging, 4 community dinners that will be prepared and shared together as a group.
 You will be responsible for your meals on travel days as well as for purchasing materials for breakfast and to pack your lunch.
 There will be a community kitchen available to prepare breakfast, pack a lunch, and cook dinner.
 Lodging will be at a sustainable, zero energy ranch.
 Sleeping preferences will be collected on a trip information form after trip selection.

 Alternative Breaks can be physically, emotionally, and mentally challenging as a result of the immersive nature of the trips and completing service projects, often requiring physical labor and reflection activities over the course of a 5 to 6 day period.
 Participants are asked and encouraged to take responsibility for their wellbeing and experience during the trip by planning ahead and making needs known to the team and trip leaders.